ramteid/omni/docs/docs/architecture/overview.md

 # Architecture Overview

-This document provides a detailed technical overview of Clio's architecture, designed to help IT teams understand the system design, plan deployments, and make informed decisions about scaling and integration.
+This document provides a detailed technical overview of Omni's architecture, designed to help IT teams understand the system design, plan deployments, and make informed decisions about scaling and integration.

 ## High-Level Architecture

-Clio follows a microservices architecture with clear separation of concerns:
+Omni follows a microservices architecture with clear separation of concerns:

 ```
 ┌─────────────────────────────────────────────────────────────────────────────┐